 It can be hard to diagnose sciatica since back pain is so widespread and stems from many causes.
 Your health care provider will:

 - Ask you to explain where you’re feeling pain and what the pain feels like

-- Perform a neurological exam
+- Perform a neurological and physical exam

 - Most likely, recommend an MRI exam to look for a herniated disc, bone spur or other cause of your pain